Hyper-Dilaton Weyl Multiplets of 5D and 6D Minimal Conformal Supergravity: The hyper-dilaton Weyl multiplet in 6D

 It is worth mentioning that coupling the hyper-Dilaton Weyl multiplet to any number of linear multiplet will encounter the same problem.
 This is not too surprising since the linear multiplet is on-shell equivalent to the on-shell hypermultiplet up to trading a scalar field with a gauge four-form.
 We expect that the same would be true by using other variant off-shell hypermultiplets, such as the off-shell charged hypermultiplet, coupled to conformal supergravity \cite{Sokatchev:1988aa,Linch:2012zh}.
 We will come back in the future to engineer 6D $\cN=(1,0)$ off-shell Poincar\'e supergravity theories, and their matter couplings, by using our new hyper-dilaton Weyl multiplet in a superconformal setting. \end{enumerate}

 {\bf Acknowledgements:}\\ We are grateful to Gregory Gold and William Kitchin for discussions and collaborations related to this work.
 This work is supported by the Australian Research Council (ARC) Future Fellowship FT180100353, and by the Capacity Building Package of the University of Queensland.
 S.K. is supported by the postgraduate scholarships at the University of Queensland.
 J.W., during part of this work, thanks the support of The Australian Mathematical Sciences Institute (AMSI) Vacation Research Scholarship 2021/22 for providing financial support, and the European Organization for Nuclear Research (CERN) for recently providing financial support, hospitality, and further research experience during June-August 2022.
 J.H., S.K., and G.T.-M. thank the MATRIX Institute in Creswick for hospitality and support during part of this project.
+J.H. thanks the Simons Foundation for support through a MATRIX-Simons travel grant.